 - 3.1.
 The word "Trust" is used in this policy and applies to all settings within Acorn Education Trust. - 3.2.
-For this policy, a pupil is defined as having SEND if they have a: - A learning difficulty or disability which calls for special educational provision to be made for him or her.

-A child or young person has a learning difficulty or disability if he or she:

-- Has significantly greater difficulty in learning than most others of the same age. - Has a disability or health condition that prevents or hinders them from making use of educational facilities used by peers of the same age in mainstream schools or mainstream post-16 institutions. - 3.3.
+For this policy, a pupil is defined as having SEND if they have a: - A learning difficulty or disability which calls for special educational provision to be made for him or her. - A child or young person has a learning difficulty or disability if he or she: - Has significantly greater difficulty in learning than most others of the same age. - Has a disability or health condition that prevents or hinders them from making use of educational facilities used by peers of the same age in mainstream schools or mainstream post-16 institutions. - 3.3.
 Under the Equality Act 2010, a disability is a physical or mental impairment which has a long-term and substantial adverse effect on a person's ability to carry out normal day-to-day activities. - 3.4.
-The SEND Director for Acorn Education Trust along with other Trust leaders reviews how well equipped we are to provide support across the following areas: - Communication and interaction - Cognition and learning - Social, emotional and mental health difficulties - Sensory and physical needs they want, they cannot understand what is being said to them, or they do not understand or use social rules of communication.
+The Head of SEND for Acorn Education Trust along with other Trust leaders reviews how well equipped we are to provide support across the following areas: - Communication and interaction - Cognition and learning - Social, emotional and mental health difficulties - Sensory and physical needs